caldwell-matthew/fetch/README.md

 ### `validate_api()`

-- Checks if DataDog's API configuration is valid.
+- Checks if Datadog's API configuration is valid.

 ### `process_to_json()`